mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/create-marketplace.en.md

 <br>

 2.3.
 You can also include the `state` parameter in the URL authorization to identify who is responsible for the code you received.
-Do this in a safe manner and assign a random identifier in the parameter which is unique for each attempt.
+Do it safely and assign a random identifier in the parameter which is unique for each attempt.

 | Parameter | Data to fill out |